laughinghan/mechanical/README.md

           // are all equivalent to:
           `text ${expression} text`

-      This is similar to C# but without format specifiers.
+      This is similar to C# but without support for format specifiers.

 [template literal syntax]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals